-Total allowance for impairment was ISK 14.4 billion, at year-end 2021, compared to ISK 25.3 billion at year-end 2020.
-The decrease in ECL is primarily due to write-offs and a decrease in PD values, both because of increasing credit quality in the portfolio, and more favourable economic scenarios in impairment calculations.
-This led to decreased ECL, as well as decreased transfers from stage 1 to stage 2.
-In 2021, a new model for calculating LGD was implemented.
-The implementation of the model had a net-decreasing impact on ECL.
-The significant decrease in ECL in stage 3 is explained in part by write-offs during the year, and in part by a more favourable outlook regarding recoveries from certain defaulted individually assessed significant customers.
-Details on the development of ECL during the year can be found in note 61 in the Bank's annual financial statement for 2021, which are incorporated by reference into this Base Prospectus.
-Further information can also be found in 2022 Q1 Interim Financial Statements, which are incorporated by reference into this Base Prospectus.
+Total expected credit loss ("ECL") was ISK 10.6 billion, at year-end 2022, compared to ISK 14.4 billion at year-end 2021.
+The decrease in ECL is primarily due to the release of an ISK 2.2 billion general allowance for customers in the travel industry and other corporates with COVID-19 related moratoria.
+In 2022, the rest of these moratoria expired and corporate customers that had received them resumed normal payments of their loans, without any significant increase in defaults in the portfolio.
+Another significant reason for the decrease in ECL is that default rates in 2022 were historically low.
+The decrease in ECL is also partly due to a decrease in PD values for corporate customers, because of increased credit quality in the portfolio, and a more favourable outlook regarding recoveries from certain defaulted individually assessed significant customers.
+Details on the development of ECL during the year can be found in note 60 in the Bank's annual financial statement for 2022, which is incorporated by reference into this Base Prospectus.
+Further information can also be found in note 44 in the 2023 Q1 Interim Financial Statements, which are incorporated by reference into this Base Prospectus.